minixxie/devops/README.md

-# devops
+# DevOps

-Helper repo for developments
+This is a repository for myself to organize resources for DevOps.